-Common S Common Stock
+Common Stock

+Amount and Nature of

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class
+Name and Address of Beneficial Owner Beneficial Ownership Percent of Class (1)

-The Vanguard Group (1)
+The Vanguard Group (2)

 100 Vanguard Blvd.

-Malvern, PA 19355 8,193,627 10.92%
+Malvern, PA 19355 9,290,826 12.4%

-BlackRock, Inc. (2)
+BlackRock, Inc.(3)

-55 East 52 nd Street
+50 Hudson Yards

-New York, NY 10055 5,527,994 7.37%
+New York, NY 10001 10,703,008 14.2%

-Dimensional Fund Advisors LP (3)
+Dimensional Fund Advisors LP (4)

 6300 Bee Cave Road

 Building One

-Austin, TX 78746 5,213,011 6.95%
+Austin, TX 78746 4,917,690 6.5%

-(1) Based solely on information as of December 30, 2022 contained in Amendment No. 6 to Schedule 13G filed with the SEC on February 9, 2023, which reported that The Vanguard Group had sole voting power over 0 shares, sole dispositive power over 8,064,213 shares, shared voting power over 56,547 shares and shared dispositive power over 129,414 shares.

-- (2) Based solely on information as of December 31, 2022 contained in Amendment No. 3 to Schedule 13G filed with the SEC on January 31, 2023, which reported sole voting power over 5,359,548 shares and sole dispositive power over 5,527,994 shares.
-These shares may be owned by one or more of the following entities controlled by BlackRock, Inc.: BlackRock Life Limited; BlackRock Advisors, LLC; Aperio Group, LLC; BlackRock (Netherlands) B.V.; BlackRock Institutional Trust Company, National Association; BlackRock Asset Management Ireland Limited; BlackRock Financial Management, Inc.; BlackRock Asset Management Schweiz AG; BlackRock Investment Management, LLC; BlackRock (Luxembourg) S.A.; BlackRock Investment Management (Australia) Limited; BlackRock Fund Advisors; and BlackRock Fund Managers Ltd. - (3) Based solely on information as of December 30, 2022 contained in Amendment No. 8 to Schedule 13G filed with the SEC on February 10, 2023, which reported sole voting power over 5,127,062 shares and sole dispositive power over 5,213,011 shares.
+- (1) Percentage ownership is calculated based on 75,493,639 shares of our common stock outstanding as of March 8, - (2) Based solely on information as of December 29, 2023 contained in Amendment No. 7 to Schedule 13G filed with the SEC on February 13, 2024, which reported that The Vanguard Group had sole voting power over no shares, sole dispositive power over 9,154,861 shares, shared voting power over 54,529 shares and shared dispositive power over 135,965 shares. - (3) Based solely on information as of December 31, 2023 contained in Amendment No. 4 to Schedule 13G filed with the SEC on January 23, 2024, which reported sole voting power over 10,551,632 shares and sole dispositive power over 10,703,008 shares.
+These shares may be owned by one or more of the following entities controlled by BlackRock, Inc.: BlackRock Life Limited; BlackRock Advisors, LLC; Aperio Group, LLC; BlackRock (Netherlands) B.V.; BlackRock Institutional Trust Company, National Association; BlackRock Asset Management Ireland Limited; BlackRock Financial Management, Inc.; BlackRock Asset Management Schweiz AG; BlackRock Investment Management, LLC; BlackRock Investment Management (UK) Limited; BlackRock Asset Management Canada Limited; BlackRock Investment Management (Australia) Limited; BlackRock Fund Advisors (which beneficially owns 5% or more of the shares of common stock outstanding); and BlackRock Fund Managers Ltd. ATLANTIC UNION BANKSHARES | 2024 PROXY STATEMENT 39

+(4) Based solely on information as of December 29, 2023 contained in Amendment No. 9 to Schedule 13G filed with the SEC on February 9, 2024, which reported sole voting power over 4,831,420 shares and sole dispositive power over 4,917,690 shares.
 Dimensional Fund Advisors LP, a registered investment adviser, furnishes investment advice to four registered investment companies, and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
-In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain funds.
-In its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Company held by the Funds.
+In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain Funds.
+In its role as investment advisor, subadviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Company that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Company held by the Funds.
 However, all securities reported in the table are owned by the Funds.
 Dimensional disclaims beneficial ownership of such securities.